 - Run the task sequence

-To generate the Computer Name automatically, we can use the power of customsettings.ini which will contain the OSDCOMPUTERNAME variable few customization.
+To setup computer name automatically, we need to generate the OSDCOMPUTERNAME variable.
+We can use the power of customsettings.ini which will contain the OSDCOMPUTERNAME variable with few customization.

 This file can be customized based upon our choice regarding how we want to generate the system name.